Travis d'Arnaud: 2022

 In 2022, d'Arnaud was named to the 2022 Major League Baseball All-Star Game roster as a reserve catcher.
 Teammate and fellow catcher William Contreras was also named to the All-Star team.
 The last time two catchers from the same team were named to an All-Star team was in 1962 when Yogi Berra and Elston Howard were named All-Stars for the New York Yankees.
 He finished the season batting .268/.319/.472 with 18 home runs and 60 RBIs.
 He had a WAR of 2.9, the highest of his career.

 2023

-Prior to the start of the 2023 season, the Braves acquired Sean Murphy from the Oakland Athletics.
+Prior to the start of the 2023 season, the Braves acquired catcher Sean Murphy from the Oakland Athletics.
 Murphy and d'Arnaud were expected to share the catching and designated hitting duties.
 On April 8, 2023, d'Arnaud and San Diego Padres infielder Rougned Odor collided at home plate.
 The collision resulted in d'Arnaud's placement on the 7-day injured list, and the promotion of Chadwick Tromp to the major league roster.
 On May 8, he was activated from the 7-day injured list.
 On June 16, d'Arnaud hit his 100th homerun in a two home run game in a win against the Colorado Rockies.
 On July 18, 2023, d'Arnaud and the Braves agreed to another contract extension worth $8 million for the 2024 season, with an option for the following season, also worth $8 million.